luizbgomide/sovereign/rules.md

 ### Bulk Weights

 Sometimes the Delvers need to transport bulk amounts of goods that are measured in pounds.
-When it’s necessary to convert these weights into encumbrance points, a GM can just assume that fifty pounds is worth about ten points of encumbrance.
+When it’s necessary to convert these weights into encumbrance points, assume that fifty pounds is worth ten points of encumbrance.

 ### Pack Animals and Porters